-ID Name Principle Category Statement Rationale Implications MSP -01 Network Levelling Thresholds The application of Central Services Threshold and Individual LDSO Thresholds ensures that migration modelling adheres to key constraints Individual LDSO Thresholds are informed by the LDSO's portfolio size, and the Central Systems Threshold caps the aggregate number of migrations at 200k per day, with a provision for up to 280k Ensures system stability and efficiency by preventing overload and ensuring equitable distribution of migration capacity among LDSOs • Migration modelling must account for both individual LDSO capacities and the overall system's capacity, impacting how migration slots are allocated and potentially limiting the number of migrations that can be conducted within a given period MSP -02 Reserved Capacity Capacity Allocation Migration Planning Reserved capacity is essential for handling reverse migrations, erroneous migrations needing retries Acknowledges the changeable nature of the migration schedule and the need for flexibility to address unforeseen issues and corrections, and reverse migrations for which we do not have a benchmark • A portion of the migration capacity is always available to address unexpected requirements, potentially reducing the overall daily migration capacity but increasing the robustness and adaptability of the migration schedule
+ID Name Principle Category Statement Rationale Implications MSP -01 Network Levelling Thresholds The application of Central Services Threshold and Individual LDSO Thresholds ensures that migration modelling adheres to key constraints Individual LDSO Thresholds are informed by the LDSO's portfolio size, and the Central Systems Threshold caps the aggregate number of migrations at 200k per day, with a provision for up to 280k Ensures system stability and efficiency by preventing overload and ensuring equitable distribution of migration capacity among LDSOs Migration modelling must account for both individual LDSO capacities and the overall system's capacity, impacting how migration slots are allocated and potentially limiting the number of migrations that can be conducted within a given period MSP -02 Reserved Capacity Capacity Allocation Migration Planning Reserved capacity is essential for handling reverse migrations, erroneous migrations needing retries Acknowledges the changeable nature of the migration schedule and the need for flexibility to address unforeseen issues and corrections, and reverse migrations for which we do not have a benchmark A portion of the migration capacity is always available to address unexpected requirements, potentially reducing the overall daily migration capacity but increasing the robustness and adaptability of the migration schedule

-חו Name Principle -DEL2427-[02]-Migration Framework- ID Name Category Statement Rationale Implications MSP -03 Small Portfolio Challenges Capacity Allocation Below a certain threshold for small Suppliers' and small LDSOs', capacity envelopes are an inappropriate means to provide capacity constraints for the purposes of planning Small portfolio sizes generate disproportionately small values for migration planning, complicating the allocation of migration capacities Similarly, when an LDSO portfolio is &lt; 150K the share of Central Services Capacity the total potential share of central services capacity for these small portfolios is &lt; 1K MPANs per day.
-A separate approach is required to support small portfolios MSP -04 Balancing Migration Initiation & Completio n Thresholds • The MCC must consider both the initiation and completion stages of MHHS MPAN migrations.
-A concentration of load on specific effective start dates may lead to threshold breaches • Avoid instances where Migration Thresholds breach / or individual systems capacity breach occurs as a result of concentrations of Agent Appointments confirmations having built up by previous days initiation activity There must be a fixed duration between initiation and completion in the Core Migration Window and Ramp-Down.
-Shorter durations may be used in the Supplier Ramp- up Period or Industry Ramp- up Periods for small migration volumes to allow Participants to gain faster feedback.
+ID Nama Principle -DEL2427-[02]-Migration Framework- · ID Name Category Statement Rationale Implications MSP -03 Small Portfolio Challenges Capacity Allocation Below a certain threshold for small Suppliers' and small LDSOs', capacity envelopes are an inappropriate means to provide capacity constraints for the purposes of planning Small portfolio sizes generate disproportionately small values for migration planning, complicating the allocation of migration capacities Similarly, when an LDSO portfolio is < 150K the share of Central Services Capacity the total potential share of central services capacity for these small portfolios is < 1K MPANs per day.
+A separate approach is required to support small portfolios MSP -04 Balancing Migration Initiation & Completio n Thresholds The MCC must consider both the initiation and completion stages of MHHS MPAN migrations.
+A concentration of load on specific effective start dates may lead to threshold breaches The MCC must consider both the initiation and complete in the initiation and completion stages of the initiation and completion and completion stages of the initiation and completion and completion stages of the initiation and completion Avoid instances where Migration Thresholds breach / or individual systems capacity breach occurs as a result of concentrations of Agent Appointments confirmations having built up by previous days initiation activity There must be a fixed duration between initiation and completion in the Core Migration Window and Ramp-Down.
+Shorter durations may be used in the Supplier Ramp-up Period or Industry Ramp-up Periods for small migration volumes to allow Participants to gain faster feedback.
 Suppliers must include Secondary MPANs counts within their Submissions to allow completions to be tracked.
-MSP -05 MCC Calendar Migration Planning Migration Coordination A Migration Control Centre Calendar will be provided to mark the following: LDSO Operating hours as defined in the MHHSP_OPC001_Oper ational_Choreography Standard working days, weekends, Public holidays Non-migration days due to: Price control events Contract rounds Change freezes Migration Schedule Dates :e.g. Submission deadlines Schedule Baseline Schedule Publication Migration Schedule calendar dates will be managed outside of the Migration Framework and will be ratified by MCAG • To support effective migration planning and execution, participants need a clear understanding of the operational and non- operational days within the MHHS Migration environment Suppliers must use the Migration Calendar to align their migration submissions with the available operational days, accounting for non- migration periods To ensure that Suppliers and Agents are prepare to meet the submission deadlines for updated migration plans on a regular basis for the next migration sprint
+MSP -05 MCC Calendar Migration Planning Migration Coordination A Migration Control Centre Calendar will be provided to mark the following: To support effective migration planning and execution, participants need a clear understanding of the operational and non-operational days within the MHHS Migration environment Suppliers must use the Migration Calendar to align their migration submissions with the available operational days, accounting for non-migration periods To ensure that Suppliers and Agents are prepare to meet the submission deadlines for updated migration plans on a regular basis for the next migration sprint